Running with Docker

 Log Files

-By default, the validator produce a single output which will be send to the terminal.
+By default, the validator produces a single output which will be sent to the terminal.
 If you like you can direct this output to a file to keep it.

-The validator also has the option to produce mulitple outputs, directing some to files.
+The validator also has the option to produce multiple outputs, directing some to files.
 When running with Docker, this would by default be to files inside the container.
 If you remove the container, the files will be lost.
-If you want to persists these extra log files on the host, you can mount a log folder and write logs to it:
+If you want to persist these extra log files on the host, you can mount a log folder and write logs to it:

 % docker run --name rsmp_validator -it -v $PWD/config:/config -v $PWD/log:/log -p 13111:13111 ghcr.io/rsmp-nordic/rsmp_validator spec/site/core --format Validator::Brief --format Validator::Details --out log/validation.log